cstavros/mfw/README.md

 ![screen shot](https://cloud.githubusercontent.com/assets/22091364/18820566/aebaa8c0-836c-11e6-949e-5bfa89b3cade.jpg)

-Success! we have injected the phpinfo(); command into the script sources on the live web page.
+Success! we have injected the `phpinfo();` command into the script sources on the live web page.

 ---

-We then tried the `system()` call to launch commands on the machine and then We tried the `ls` command to list the directory contents with `view-source:http://web.chal.csaw.io:8000/?page=home%27).%20system(%22ls%20-lah%22);%20//`:
+We then tried the `system()` call to launch commands on the machine and the `ls` command to list the directory contents with `http://web.chal.csaw.io:8000/?page=home%27).%20system(%22ls%20-lah%22);%20//`:

 ![screen shot](https://cloud.githubusercontent.com/assets/22091364/18804401/47677144-81c8-11e6-9b6a-e766fa952723.png)